sdmathis/golddust/README.md

-Aliencoin - a fork of Litecoin version with fast block time and faster confirmations (2 confirmations needed instead of 6).
+Golddust - a fork of Litecoin version with fast block time and faster confirmations (2 confirmations needed instead of 6).
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 30 second block target
 	- Difficulty retargets every 1 hour